Antidote1911/arsenic/README.md

 - Write the 16 bytes authentication tag.

 Notes:
-The initial nonce is incremented before all encryption operations to ensure it is never reused with the same key.<br>
+The initial nonce is incremented before the encryption operations to ensure it is never reused with the same key.<br>
 The encryption is optimized for big files.
 Arsenic read and encrypt chunk by chunk.

 ## Developers: ##